NANP: Names Are Fun

 The next contributor to the series is friend and author Teresa Frohock on 8th October.
 You can find a full schedule of here.

-Posted on October 1, 2012, in Debut Authors Guest Series, Guest Posts and tagged Angry Robot, Debut Authors, Debut Authors Guest Series, Kim Curran, Names, Names A New Perspective, Science Fiction, Shift, Shifter, Strange Chemistry, The meaning of Names, Young Adult.
+Posted on October 1, 2012, in Debut Authors Guest Series, Guest Posts and tagged Angry Robot, Debut Authors, Debut Authors Guest Series, Kim Curran, Names, Names A New Perspective, Science Fiction, Strange Chemistry, The meaning of Names, Young Adult.
 Bookmark the permalink.
 2 Comments.